datareel/datareel/cluster_manager/README.txt

 Remaining Work on This Project:
 ------------------------------

-* RPM install for CENTOS/RHEL 6.X and 7.X
-* Add TCP cluster protocol for WAN based clusters
+* Long term, add TCP cluster protocol for WAN based clusters

 Support and Bug Tracking:
 ------------------------